New Species Unveiled! iCAUR Break Boundaries, Take You Anywhere

-WUHU, China, April 20, 2026 (GLOBE NEWSWIRE) -- The global automotive industry is moving rapidly towards electrification and personalisation.
-As a key market for premium new-energy vehicles, Europe is ready to break free from homogenisation.
-A new species of mobility redefining rugged boxy vehicles, Chery Group's premium brand iCAUR is set to launch in Europe.
+WUHU, China, April 25, 2026 (GLOBE NEWSWIRE) -- Chery Group's vehicle brand iCAUR is about to hold 2026 International Business Summit.
+You can experience all iCAUR products up close, participate in off-road path test drives and product detail experiences, and feel the charm of the Urban Outdoor lifestyle and the strength of iCAUR products in person.
+A new species of mobility redefining rugged boxy vehicles, the premium brand iCAUR is set to launch in Europe.

 It resolves the poor comfort of traditional off-roaders, overcomes the limits that prevent family-oriented urban cars from long-distance outdoor travel, and opens off-road enjoyment to a wider audience.
 The joy of the outdoors evolves from solo adventure to shared experience with family and friends, marking a transformative shift from “For You” to “To All”.